bordszz/cs-11-jjj-laro-craft/README.md

     pip3 install textual

 Then, in the terminal, navigate to the **DLC folder** instead of the Game folder.
-There, you can run the same 'python3 -m shroom_raider' or 'python3 -m shroom_raider.py' command and the DLC game should launch.
+There, you can run the same 'python3 -m shroom_raider' or 'python3 shroom_raider.py' command and the DLC game should launch.